-7 foods you should always have in the kitchen
+7 foods to keep in the kitchen

 Having trouble getting your children to eat healthy?
 Jamie Portnoy, a registered pediatric dietitian at Advocate Children’s Hospital’s Healthy Active Living Program offers the following recommendations.

 “First, get them involved in the kitchen,” she says.
 “If you include your kids in meal planning, grocery shopping and food preparation, they become invested in the process and are more likely to eat healthy.
 Second, make only healthy food accessible, like easy-to-grab fruits and vegetables.
 If you don’t purchase sweet treats, they are out-of-sight and out-of-mind.
 The same is true of sugary drinks—only buy water or milk.”